 On sites within the slope overlay area or unique natural area, there shall be no excavation, grading or filling without the submission to the Zoning Officer of an excavation, fill, and grading permit.
 Excavation, grading or filling of more than 10 cubic yards is subject to site plan approval.
-The Planning Board may seek recornmendations from the Town Engineer, and the associated cost shall be paid for by the applicant.
+The Planning Board may seek recommendations from the Town Engineer, and the associated cost shall be paid for by the applicant.
 This provision is not applicable to projects with a valid permit from a county, state, or federal agency; nor is it applicable to any projects with current site plan approval.

 In addition to the requirements of this article, any construction, grading, or other activities shall be conducted in accordance with any federal, state, or other local law or requirement pertaining to such activity, including, but not limited to, any requirements of the New York State Department of Environmental Conservation and the United States Army Corps of Engineers.

 Roads and driveways should follow existing contours to the extent practicable to minimize erosion from cuts and fills.

+In Unique Natural Areas and/or Steep Slope Overlay areas that are subject to site plan review, the following standards apply:

+The Planning Board may require the developer to submit an erosion and sediment control plan, the contents of which are specified in the New York State Department of Environmental Conservation SPDES General Permit for Stormwater Discharges from Construction Activity.

+Erosion and sediment control practices shall be consistent with requirements of the New York State Department of Environmental Conservation SPDES General Permit for Stormwater Discharges from Construction Activity.
+A permit is generally required for construction activities that disturb one or more acre of land.

+The recommended technical standards for erosion and sedimentation control are detailed in the “New York Standards and Specifications for Erosion and SedimentControl” published by the Empire State Chapter of the Soil and Water ConservationSociety, as revised.

+The development plan should be consistent with the topography, soils, and other physical characteristics of the site so as to minimize the erosion potential and avoid disturbance of environmentally sensitive areas.

+Existing vegetation on the project site should be retained and protected as much as possible to minimize soil loss from the project site.
+(This will also minimize erosion and sediment control costs.)

+Erosion and sediment control measures should be constructed prior to beginning any land disturbances.
+All runoff from disturbed areas should be directed to the sediment control devices.
+These devices should not be removed until the disturbed land areas are stabilized.

+The timing and sequence of construction activities shall expose the smallest practical area of land at any one time during the development.
+Temporary vegetation and/or mulching should be used to protect critical areas.
+Permanent vegetation shall be established as soon as practicable.
+Construction will not be considered complete until all disturbed areas are successfully seeded or stabilized with erosion control materials.

-D. Driveways and parking.
+E. Driveways and parking.

-Requirements.
+(1) Requirements.

-For new impervious surfaces proposed for driveways, parking areas, or walkways in unique natural areas or slope overlay areas, site pian review procedures shall be followed, and the Planning Board may seek recommendations from a licensed engineer selected by the Town and paid for by the applicant.
+(a) For new impervious surfaces proposed for driveways, parking areas, or walkways in unique natural areas or slope overlay areas, site plan review procedures shall be followed, and the Planning Board may seek recommendations from a licensed engineer selected by the Town and paid for by the applicant.

-For safety purposes, parking areas shall be designed and built to avoid the necessity for drivers to back their vehicles onto Route 89.
+(b) For safety purposes, parking areas shall be designed and built to avoid the necessity for drivers to back their vehicles onto Route 89.

-Recommendations.
+(2) Recommendations.

-Semi-pervious and pervious surfaces for driveways and parking areas are encouraged to minimize runoff and erosion.
+(a) Semi-pervious and pervious surfaces for driveways and parking areas are encouraged to minimize runoff and erosion.